 Ensuring continuing education for students receiving support for significant mental health issues, requiring assessment, treatment and care in a specialist psychiatric unit, both as residential and day patients.

 Pebble Lodge caters for students suffering from a wide variety of mental health conditions.

 In partnership with health colleagues, our education team works with all young people admitted to Pebble Lodge and is experienced in helping students continue with their learning despite their challenging circumstances.

-We also provide vocational courses at Pebble Lodge in areas such as Hairdressing, Catering and Horticulture, alongside a range of enrichment activities.
+We also provide vocational courses at Pebble Lodge in areas such as art and catering alongside a range of other enrichment activities.

 Some students leave Pebble Lodge to join the Parkstone Base of The Quay School, which works closely with Dorset and Poole CAMHS (Child and Adolescent Mental Health Service).

 Education is an essential part of the recovery programme for students in Pebble Lodge.
 It helps them develop routines and makes it easier to return to a mainstream school or other learning centre.